 Connections

-No related papers have been provided under shared topics, so no intellectual wikilinks can be drawn here.
-Thematically, the work sits adjacent to literatures on hashtag activism, networked publics, and the discursive negotiation of solidarity after terrorist events.
+No other papers were provided under this topic, so no wikilinks are made here.
+Thematically, the work sits alongside broader literatures on hashtag activism, networked publics, and post-terror online discourse.